aadhithya/aadhithya.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Here ycan find some of my opensource projects.
-For a full list of my projects, visit [github](https://github.com/aadhithya).
+description: Here are some of my open-source projects.
+For a full list of my projects, visit my github profile.
 nav: true
 nav_order: 4
 ---